mkapnick/nytimes/README.txt

 vendor
   External libraries that the application depends on.
 Also includes the plugins subdirectory.
 If the app has frozen rails, those gems also go here, under vendor/rails/.
-This directory is in the load path.
+This directory is in the load path.I

+INSTALL*
+	When you git clone this repository, there are a few steps you need to take care of.
+First make sure you have ruby and rails downloaded on your local machine.

+	When everything is set up, run the following commands.

+	bundle install
+	rake db:reset
+	rake db:migrate
+	rails s
+ 	-- Open up a browser and go to localhost:3000/upload